ne0h/hmmwv/README.md

 Build Workspace
 ---------------
 1. Install Ubuntu (build with 12.04 LTS)
 1. Install ROS Hydro Stuff (ROS Version >= Groovy necessary because of catkin workspace management) as in the [installation manual](http://wiki.ros.org/hydro/Installation/Ubuntu).
-You need all the basic libs, the tutorial package, libsdl1.2-devel and build-essential.
-All of this except sdl-devel comes with the meta package ros-hydro-desktop.
+You need all the basic libs, the tutorial package, libsdl1.2-devel, build-essential, ros-hydro-tf2 and ros-hydro-tf2-geometry-msgs.
+All of this except sdl-devel, ros-hydro-tf2 and ros-hydro-tf2-geometry-msgs comes with the meta package ros-hydro-desktop.
 1. Clone Repository and source *./src/ros_workspace/devel/setup.bash && /opt/ros/hydro/setup.bash*
 1. Navigate to *./src/ros_workspace* and type *catkin_make*
 1. Run *rosmake turtlesim*